Sudharsan4069/Python-Projects-/README.md

 ## 📌 About Me

 **Sudharsan B**
-Final year CSE | Cloud ☁️ | Python 🐍
+Final year CSE | Cloud | Python
 From Tamil Nadu 📍

 > “Code with simplicity.
-Deploy with swagger.” – BRAT Philosophy ✨
+Deploy with swagger.”

 ---